csv/codame-dataviz/readme.md

 2. CSV shirts, with `,`, `\r`, and `\n` (Let's make a store, too!)
 3. Big light-up comma
 4. More songs (below)
+5. Collecting bike accident data for an SF-related dataset.
+Almost done geocoding.
+Presentation could be similar to sqf-symphony or separate.
+[Info on what variables we have](https://www.baycitizen.org/data/bikes/bike-accident-tracker/).

 ## Data-driven dance